MerginMaps/docs/src/field/external_gps/index.md

 :::

 ## Connecting external GPS
-External GPS can be connected to the <MobileAppNameShort /> via [Bluetooth](#bluetooth-connection-android-only), [Network provider](#network-provider-connection) or [Trimble position provider](#trimble-position-provider).
+External GPS can be connected to the <MobileAppNameShort /> via [Bluetooth](#bluetooth-connection-android-only), [Network](#network-provider-connection) or [Trimble connection](#trimble-position-provider).
 We recommend using one of these options as they provide more data, such as HDOP and fix quality (see [position variables](../../layer/variables/#position-variables)).
 Also, the <MobileAppNameShort /> will report which device is used and take care of reconnecting in case of lost connection.

 If it is not possible to use these options, you can also set up a [Mock location](#mock-location).
 However, some of the data reported by GPS may not be available.